-Combined with herbs, raw veggies, and lush stone fruit, it makes for a light and refreshing foil to grilled foods or well-seasoned plant-based protein dishes.
+Combined with herbs, raw veggies, and lush stone fruit, it’ a light and refreshing foil to grilled foods or well-seasoned plant-based protein dishes.
 It also makes for a lovely dish to share when you’re invited to a summer potluck.
 Make sure to use a firm, flavorful cucumber with a minimum of seeds.
 Hothouse cucumber is a good choice for this if you can’t get a small, firm variety straight from the garden or farm market.

 Serves: 8 or more